COVID-19 pandemic in Bhutan: May 2020

 1 May: The Foreign Minister reported that a 36-year old Bhutanese in Abu Dhabi tested positive yesterday.
 There are now 12 Bhutanese citizen living abroad who are positive, five of whom have recovered.

-2 May:Suspected case.
-It was reported that a businessman in Jomotsangkha in the Samdrup Jongkhar district of South Eastern Bhutan had tested positive on 1 May for COVID-19 using a rapid test kit, when a team from the Ministry of Health was conducting random sampling tests there.
+2 May: Suspected case: it was reported that a businessman in Jomotsangkha in the Samdrup Jongkhar district of South Eastern Bhutan had tested positive on 1 May for COVID-19 using a rapid test kit, when a team from the Ministry of Health was conducting random sampling tests there.
 A further sample was sent to a national testing centres unit at Mongar to confirm the result.
 The person, who was asymptomatic and had no recent travel history, was placed in quarantine to be moved to an isolation ward in Mongar or Thimphu if the further test result proved positive.
 Contract tracing of this suspected community transmission case was carried out, and about 1,000 people instructed to stay indoors pending the PCR test results of this case.
 About 60 other people in the same town were tested as part of high-risk community surveillance.
 Jomotsangkha, which borders India, is considered a high-risk community as the town currently has no internal road connection with the rest of Bhutan and people normally need to travel via Assam to reach other places in Bhutan.

-Later in the day it was announced that the PCR test results of the suspected case in Jomotsangkha were negative.
-The Prime Minister, Dr. Lotay Tshering, said the previous rapid test was positive for IgM, which means he could have an active viral infection, but wasn't shedding the virus at the time of the PCR test.
+Later in the day, it was announced that the PCR test results of the suspected case in Jomotsangkha were negative.
+The Prime Minister, Dr. Lotay Tshering, said the previous rapid test was positive for IgM, which means he could have an active viral infection, but was not shedding the virus at the time of the PCR test.
 The area continues to be kept under high surveillance, with the suspected case and his primary contacts put under isolation or quarantine for at least seven days.
 The prime minister said the situation would be reviewed only after a second PCR test revealed the suspected case to be negative once more.

-7 May: To date about 11,000 people have been tested for COVID-19 within the country.
+7 May: To date, about 11,000 people have been tested for COVID-19 within the country.
 About 9,000 by rapid tests and 2,400 by PCR tests.
 Over 4,300 have been discharged from quarantine facilities and about 1,500 remain in quarantine.